Home Inspection Essentials: What to Check Before Taking Possession

 - Re-inspect after rectification.

-- Collect the possession letter only after all issues are resolved.
+- Collect the possession letter only after all issues are resolved

 - Collect the keys and move-in kits.

 Never sign the possession letter before the inspection is complete.
-Once you sign, the builder can claim the flat was handed over in good condition.

 Get instant access to expert, data-driven property insights.